clamesys/Wifi-FTP/README.md

 **The script requires the following dependencies to be installed on your system:**

+- os
+- flask
+- socket
+- waitress
+- webbrowser

 (`pip install -r requirements.txt` already installs all the required dependencies)

-1.  os
-2.  flask
-3.  socket
-4.  waitress
-5.  webbrowser

 ## Compatibility